-- Check the engine oil level using the engine oil dipstick.
+- Check that the crankcase is filled to the full mark on the crankcase oil dipstick.
 If necessary, add oil through the engine oil fill.
-See engine operator's manual for instructions, the location of the engine oil fill, engine oil dipstick, and oil recommendations. - Make sure that all nuts, bolts, screws and pins are in place and tight. - Fill the fuel tank with fresh fuel.
-Refer to the engine manual for fuel recommendations. - Check the hydraulic oil level.
-If necessary, add oil through the hydraulic oil tanks.
+See the engine operator's manual for instructions, the location of the engine oil fill and oil dipstick, and oil recommendations. - Make sure all nuts, bolts, screws and pins are in place and tight. - Fill the fuel tank with fresh fuel.
+Refer to engine manual for fuel recommendations. - · Check the hydraulic oil level.

-Starting the Engine - Briggs & Stratton Fuel Injected Models
+Starting the Engine - Carbureted Models